dagronf/DFSearchKit/README.md

 A framework implementing a search index using SKSearchKit for both Swift and Objective-C

 ## Why?
-I was interesting in learning about SKSearchKit and wanted a nice simple object to abstract away some of the unpleasantries when dealing with a C-style interface in Swift
+I was interesting in learning about SKSearchKit and wanted a nice simple object to abstract away some of the unpleasantries when dealing with a C-style interface in Swift using native Swift types

 ## Usage